rplnt/octoprint-fabman-auth/README.md

     restrictAccess: true

     # List of Fabman resource ids this instance handles
-    # Only users with permission to *any* of these ids will get 'user' role when restrictAccess is enabled
+    # Only users that are trained on *any* of these ids will get 'user' role when restrictAccess is enabled
     # default: []
     resourceIds: [1, 2, 3]
 ```